aws-samples/aws-panorama-samples/tools/autocv/object_detection/yolov5/README.md

 This ML Ops pipeline will

-• Setup a base pipeline responsible for orchestration of workflow to build and deploy custom ML models to target environments
+• Setup a base pipeline responsible for building a YoloV5s Object Detection model

-•	Create logic, in this case Lambda functions, to execute the necessary steps within the orchestrated pipeline required to build, train, and host ML models in an end-to-end pipeline
+•	Create logic, in this case Lambda functions, to execute the necessary steps within the orchestrated pipeline required to build and train CV models in an end-to-end pipeline

 For this pipeline, we will use the steps outlined in this document combined with two [CloudFormation](https://aws.amazon.com/cloudformation/) templates to create your pipeline.
 CloudFormation is an AWS service that allows you to model your entire infrastructure using YAML/JSON templates.
 The use of CloudFormation is included not only for  simplicity in lab setup but also to demonstrate the capabilities and benefits of Infrastructure-as-Code(IAC) and Configuration-as-Code(CAC).
 We will also utilize SageMaker Notebook Instances to ensure a consistent experience.

 ## **IMPORTANT:  There are steps in this pipeline that assume you are using N.Virginia (us-east-1).
 Please use us-east-1 for this pipeline for now**